guaix-ucm/pyemir/doc/tutorial_mos/simple_example.rst

       enabled: True

-   - The ``id`` value is a label that is employed to generate the name of two auxiliary subdirectories (in this example the two subdirectories will be named ``obsid1345_work`` and ``obsid1345_results``; see below), where the intermediate results and the final results are going to be stored.
+   - The ``id`` value is a label that is employed to generate the name of two auxiliary subdirectories.
+In this example the two subdirectories will be named ``obsid1345_work`` and ``obsid1345_results`` (see below), where the intermediate results and the final results are going to be stored, respectively.

-   - Not surprisingly, the key ``instrument`` is set to EMIR.
+   - Not surprisingly, the key ``instrument`` is set to EMIR (do not forget that Numina also is at present also employed to reduce MEGARA data, and hopefully, future GTC instruments).

-   - The key ``mode`` indicates the identification of the reduction recipe (``STARE_SPECTRA_WAVE`` in this example). frames lists the images to be combined (median).
+   - The key ``mode`` indicates the identification of the reduction recipe (``STARE_SPECTRA_WAVE`` in this example).

+   - The key ``frames`` lists the images to be combined (median).

-   - The key ``enabled: True`` indicates that this block is going to be reduced (it is possible to concatenate several blocks in the same observation result file, as it is going to be shown later).
+   - The key ``enabled: True`` indicates that this block is going to be reduced.
+As it is going to be shown later, it is possible to concatenate several blocks in the same observation result file; the user can easily activate/deactivate the execution of particular reduction recipes (i.e. blocks in this file) just by modifying this flag.

 - ``control.yaml``: this is the requirements file, containing the expected name of generic calibration files.